All Episodes

 Now, now we're getting somewhere.

-Now we're got it set up.
+Now we've got it set up.

-Huge issue with which we can contrast ourselves to the leftists and the Democrats who oppose progress, who oppose liberty, and who oppose prosperity in the United States.
+Now we have a huge issue, huge issue with which we can contrast ourselves to the leftists and the Democrats who oppose progress, who oppose liberty, and who oppose prosperity in the United States.

-That's point Obama's opposed to it.
+Obama's opposed to it.

-Another summer spectacular headed your way here at the Excellence in Broadcasting Network.
+Greetings, my friends, and welcome, Rush Limbaugh, another summer spectacular headed your way here at the Excellence in Broadcasting Network.

 Nice to have you here.